wong80/Test-Automation-Knowledge-Assistant/README.md

 ### 5. Streaming LLM Responses (+1 pt)

 **What it does:** Answers render token-by-token as the LLM generates them, instead of appearing all at once.
-Uses OpenAI's streaming API via `stream=True`.
+Uses litellm's streaming (`stream=True`).

 **Where:** `app/llm.py` — `llm_stream()`, `app/rag.py` — `rag_stream()`, `app/main.py` — `st.write_stream()`